-Determine where you are experiencing trauma and/or how stress and loss has impacted you?
+Determine where you are experiencing stress, trauma or loss and how it has impacted you?
 Emotionally, physically, mentally and spiritually?
 It is important to understand where you need to focus your awareness, your effort and your action to create resilience.
 Be aware of the strengths in your values, skills and interests to recognize and assess opportunities for change and growth as you move through the ‘Create Resilience’ process.

 Assess is a crucial step in the ‘Create Resilience’ process, so take as much time as you need in your self-evaluation.
-It requires complete honesty, introspection and often solitude (suitably enabled by nature) to compile a self-inventory of your psyche’s impediments: e.g. fear, guilt, anger, shame, hate, low self-esteem, loneliness, hopelessness, distrust, disbelief, etc. and your physical health: e.g. sleep habits, eating habits, physical activity, alcohol or drug consumption, stress management and social engagement habits.
+It requires complete honesty, introspection and often solitude (suitably enabled by nature) to compile a self-inventory of your psyche’s impediments: e.g. fear, guilt, anger, shame, hate, low self-esteem, loneliness, hopelessness, distrust, disbelief, etc. and your physical health: e.g. illness, injuries, sleep habits, eating habits, physical activity, alcohol or drug consumption, stress management and social engagement habits.

-It is important to understand how deep (e.g. single or multiple loss experiences) and broad (e.g. emotional, physical, intellectual and spiritual) loss has impeded your ability to live a joyful life.
-This knowledge will ensure the remaining ‘Create Resilience’ steps can appropriately and sufficiently focus to mitigate and overcome your loss thereby fostering resilience.
+It is important to understand how deep (e.g. single or multiple loss experiences) and broad (e.g. emotional, physical, intellectual and spiritual) misfortune has impeded your ability to live a joyful life.
+This knowledge will ensure the remaining ‘Create Resilience’ steps can appropriately and sufficiently focus to mitigate and overcome your difficulty thereby fostering resilience.

 Lastly, assess and document your values, skills and interests strengths.
-You will use these strengths to help you recognize and assess whether a potential opportunity for growth will actually fit with your life’s purpose (where you love life fully by living this) in the long run.
-The strengths inventory should include the things you value most (i.e. you would donate money to or volunteer for) e.g. environment, nature, charity, sports, career development, etc. and skills and interests (i.e. things you are good at, enjoy or could easily learn), e.g. communicating, organizing, gardening, cycling, etc.
+You will use these strengths to help you recognize and assess whether a potential opportunity for growth will actually fit with your life’s purpose (i.e. where you love life fully by living this) in the long run.
+The strengths inventory should include the things you value most, that is things you would donate money to or volunteer for (e.g. environment, nature, charity, sports, career development, etc.) and skills and interests, that is things you are good at, enjoy or could easily learn, (e.g. communicating, organizing, gardening, cycling, etc.).